buildo/formo/website/docs/validating-fields.md

 ## Defining custom validations

-`useFormo` comes with a set of common validators, but you can of course augment them by providing your own.
+`formo` comes with a set of common validators, but you can of course augment them by providing your own.

 For instance, you may leverage existing validators: